oyama/pico-midi-looper/README.md

 [![Build](https://github.com/oyama/pico-midi-looper/actions/workflows/build-firmware.yml/badge.svg)](https://github.com/oyama/pico-midi-looper/actions)
 ![Price](https://img.shields.io/badge/Hardware-$4-green)

-The BLE-MIDI version is archived here: https://github.com/oyama/pico-midi-looper-ble

 ## Overview

-The Pico MIDI Looper is a minimalist 2-bar drum looping device that leverages the Raspberry Pi Pico's capabilities to provide MIDI functionality via USB (USB-MIDI).
+ The Pico MIDI Looper is a minimalist 2-bar drum looping device that leverages the Raspberry Pi Pico's capabilities to provide MIDI functionality via USB (USB-MIDI) and, on Pico W hardware, via BLE (BLE-MIDI).
 Its primary purpose is to offer a compact, easy-to-build musical instrument that enables rhythm creation with minimal hardware requirements.

 The system is designed for:
 - Educational contexts and workshops